• Skip to primary navigation

 Add one tablespoon of the oil to the same skillet and scrape up the brown bits from searing the steaks.

 Sauté the shallots until they've softened and turned golden, 2 to 3 minutes.
-Add 1/4 cup wine Reduce to about half by simmering for 3 minutes.
+Add garlic during the last minute.
+Then add 1/4 cup of wine.
+Reduce to about half by simmering for 3 minutes.

 Stir in broth and simmer to reduce again to about half.
-Whisk in 2 tablespoons of butter.
+If dairy agrees with you, whisk in 2 tablespoons of butter.
 Season with a dash of salt and pepper.
 Serve with your steak.

 Notes